 - Preheat oven to 450 degrees Fahrenheit.
 Cook the brown rice and set aside covered to keep it warm.
 I usually use frozen brown rice and microwave it on busy weeknights.

 - Add sweet potatoes, olive oil and taco seasoning to a 12-inch cast iron skillet.
-Toss well to combine and roast for 15 minutes, toss and roast another 10-15 minutes until golden brown.
-While the sweet potatoes cook prep your other ingredients.
+Toss well to combine and roast for 15 minutes, then toss again and roast another 10-15 minutes until golden brown.
+While the sweet potatoes cook, prep your other ingredients (dice the red onion, green onion, avocado and mango).

-- For the dressing, add all ingredients to a blender except for the cilantro and blend until perfectly smooth.
+- For the cilantro sauce, add all ingredients to a blender except for the cilantro and blend until perfectly smooth.
 Add water to thin if needed.
-If it is warm from blending add ¼ cup crushed ice and blend briefly (instead of the added water) and it will help chill it just before serving.
-Add the cilantro and pulse a couple times to incorporate so no whole leaves remain.
-You can blend the cilantro fully in if desired.
+If it is warm from blending, add ¼ cup crushed ice and blend briefly (instead of the added water) and it will help chill it just before serving.
+Add the cilantro and pulse a couple times to incorporate so no whole leaves remain (or you can blend the cilantro fully in if desired).

 - Assemble your bowls once the sweet potatoes are finished cooking.
 Divide cooked brown rice between two bowls and then top each bowl with the roasted sweet potatoes, red onion, green onion, avocado, cilantro, mango, black beans and a generous amount of the dressing.
 Enjoy immediately.